Micah Richards: Manchester City

 Ahead of the 2010–11 season, Richards said he announced his intention to stay at the club and dismissed suggestions of leaving.
-Following this, Manager Robert Mancini expected Richards to fight for his first team.
+Following this, manager Robert Mancini expected Richards to fight for his first-team place.
 He was featured in the starting line-up for the first five league matches of the season.
 During this, Richards played a role when he set up the club's second goal of the game, in a 3–0 win over Liverpool on 23 August 2010.
-Since the start of the 2010–11 season, Richards continued to face competitions with Jérôme Boateng and Zabaleta for the right–back position.
+Since the start of the 2010–11 season, Richards continued to face competitions with Jérôme Boateng and Zabaleta for the right-back position.
 Despite this, he appeared in the starting line-up, mostly making starts in the club's cup competitions.
 It was not until on 27 November 2010 when Richards scored his first goal of the season, in a 1–1 draw against Stoke City.
 Two months later on 30 January 2011, he set up a goal for Edin Džeko, resulting a 1–1 draw in the fourth round of the FA Cup, which saw them earn a replay at the City of Manchester Stadium.
 In the fourth round of FA Cup replay against Notts County, Richards scored the club's fifth goal of the game, in a 5–0 win to send through to the next round.
 A month later on 13 March 2011, he scored again in a FA Cup match, in a 1–0 win over Reading.
 Despite facing his own injury concerns he faced later in the 2010–11 season, Richards started for City as they beat Stoke City 1–0 at Wembley Stadium in the 2011 FA Cup Final.
 Following the match, ITV, who aired the FA Cup final, apologised after both Richards and Mario Balotelli swore live during post-match interviews on the pitch.
 At the end of the 2010–11 season, he went on to make thirty–one appearances and scoring three times in all competitions.